JustAlternate/nix-intro/README.md

 - Your system is broken and there is no undo button...
 - You want to migrate a system installation and configuration to another machine but don't want to redo all the steps you did for installing it..
 - You installed a lot of dependencies during an installation but don't want to bother cleaning it all manually.
-- You have a team who build massive services which always take hours to setup for development.
+- You spend a lot of time setting up environment for development.
 - You want to embrace real reproducibility.

 ---